MushtaqSafie/Authentication/README.md

 # Authentication
 This tutorial's core objective is to study how to set up real-world authentication in the Node.js Express app.
-We will be using a passport to manage user authentication and protect a client's routes that consume an API.
+In this application we will be using a passport to manage user authentication and protect a client's routes that consume an API.

-## Node.js Frameworks
-Node.js frameworks that are been used in this application are
-1. Express
-2. Express-session
-3. bcryptjs
-4. passport
-5. passport-local
-6. mysql2
-7. sequelize

-> Express is a back-end Node.js framework for for web application that manage routing, and HTTP requests, etc & Express-session is require to manage cookie.

-> Using passwort and passort-local you will be able to authenticate rquests, and also using bcryptjs library helps you to hash password and then store it in database.

-> Sequelize is a promise-based Node.js ORM tool for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL server.
-For this application we will be using it with mysql2 to manage MySQL database.

-## Authentication Project Structure
+## Project files/folders Structure
 Let’s look at the project directory tree
 ```bash
 Authentication
 ├─ config